German COVID-19 cases rise again after two months of decline | Health

 German COVID-19 cases rise again after two months of decline

-The number of coronavirus cases in Germany ticked up again on Wednesday after more than two months of steady decline, according to official data.
+The number of coronavirus cases in Germany ticked up again on Wednesday after more than two months of steady decline and most new cases have been of the Delta variant since the end of June, according to official data.
 The Robert Koch Institute (RKI) for infectious diseases reported 985 new infections to bring the total to 3.73 million, a rise of 177 cases compared to the daily increase a week ago.

+The number of coronavirus cases in Germany ticked up again on Wednesday after more than two months of steady decline and most new cases have been of the Delta variant since the end of June, according to official data.

+The Robert Koch Institute (RKI) for infectious diseases reported 985 new infections to bring the total to 3.73 million, a rise of 177 cases compared to the daily increase a week ago.
+The death toll rose by 48 in the past day to a total of 91,110 - down from a daily rise of 56 a week ago.
+(Graphic of global cases and deaths) https://tmsnrt.rs/34pvUyi

 Health Minister Jens Spahn dampened hopes on Wednesday for the lifting of all remaining coronavirus restrictions, saying that would depend on the pace of vaccination.
-While a vaccination rate of 90% will soon be reached among the over-60s, it will take a big advertising drive to reach a rate of 85% among the younger population, Spahn said.
+(Graphic on global vaccinations) https://tmsnrt.rs/3tUM8ta While a vaccination rate of 90% will soon be reached among those over age 60, it will take a big advertising drive to reach a rate of 85% among the younger population, Spahn said.

 Around 57% of people in Germany have received at least one dose and almost 39% are fully vaccinated, according to official data.